This article is part of a larger series on Hiring.

 - Skill Development Planning: Customized development plans can be created to assist employees in meeting their career objectives and goals.
 This enables employee growth by aligning skills and career development into one vision.
 Trainual offers similar plans, but these are more geared toward policy implementation.

 What Bridge Is Missing

 While Bridge offers transparent pricing on its website, the minimum requirement of $12,500 annually makes this option less affordable for small businesses.
 Other personnel training software on this list is more affordable, with TalentLMS offering a free plan option.
 Additionally, some system functionality, such as text editing, video uploading, and quiz responses, is slow and/or insufficient.

 The following LMSes didn’t make the cut for our best overall employee training management software; however, you may want to consider them.

-- Udemy Business (Overall Score: 3.93 out of 5) – Offers a consumer-first, on-demand learning platform via which employees can learn at their own pace.
-There are tons of courses you can choose from with reviews available so you know how effective they are.
+- Udemy Business (Overall Score: 3.93 out of 5) – Offers a consumer-first, on-demand learning platform through which employees can learn at their own pace.
+There are tons of courses you can choose from, each with reviews available so that you know how effective they are.
 Additionally, you can leverage your own content and distribute it through the platform if you’d prefer.
 It’s cheaper than purchasing a complete LMS and gives you more flexibility until you’re ready to commit.